notmuch/notmuch/doc/man1/notmuch-config.rst

    History: This configuration value was introduced in notmuch 0.38.

+.. nmconfig:: index.filter

+   Filtering program to convert non-text MIME parts to a text representation for indexing.
+Will only be applied to those parts that match ``index.as_text``.

+   CAUTION: It is very common for hostile actors to send emails with crafted attachments that exploit bugs in common parsing libraries.
+It is thus IMPERATIVE that your filtering program uses some sort of a sandboxing mechanism, so that it cannot be subverted to attack your system or steal your data.

+   The filter is a commandline split in a POSIX shell-like manner (without actually invoking the shell, so shell expansions are not performed and shell constructs are not allowed) and executed.
+The payload of the MIME part to be filtered will be supplied on its `stdin`, it is expected to write the text output to its `stdout`.
+The following environment variables will be set:

+   * :envvar:`NOTMUCH_FILTER_MIME_TYPE` - the ``type/subtype`` part of the
+     "content-type" header
+   * :envvar:`NOTMUCH_FILTER_FILENAME` - the file name associated with the
+     attachment, if present
+   * :envvar:`NOTMUCH_FILTER_MESSAGE_ID` - the message ID, without enclosing
+     angle brackets <>

+   History: This configuration value was introduced in notmuch 0.41.

 .. nmconfig:: index.decrypt

     Policy for decrypting encrypted messages during indexing.
 Must be